prometheus/prometheus/GOVERNANCE.md

 A vote on a single proposal is considered successful if more vote in favour than against.

-A vote on multiple alternatives is considered decided in favour of one alternative if any alternative receives more than half of the total votes cast.
-Members may vote against all alternatives by voting "no".
-Should no alternative reach a majority, another vote on a reduced number of options may be called separately.
+If there are multiple alternatives, members may vote for one or more alternative, or vote "no" to object to all alternatives.
+A vote on multiple alternatives is considered decided in favour of one alternative if it has received the most votes in favour, and a vote from least half of those voting.
+Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

 ### Supermajority vote